jackdomleo7/Checka11y.css/README.md

 [Read license](https://github.com/jackdomleo7/Checka11y.css/blob/master/LICENSE)

 You have the right to use this library in **any** project FREE of charge for personal and commercial use.

-Commercial use should consider a small donation on [Buy Me a Coffee](https://www.buymeacoffee.com/jackdomleo7).

 You **do not** have the right to resell, sublicense or redistribute (even for free) this library.